 Salary note: Although a salary range is listed, salary will be set commensurate with the successful candidate’s qualifications and in compliance with the Equal Pay for Equal Work Act.

 WHAT WE ARE LOOKING FOR

-- Admitted to the Colorado bar or be clearly eligible to waive into the Colorado Bar and be in good standing at the time of application.
-Candidates eligible to waive into the Colorado Bar will be required to submit proof of their completed application before the first day of employment.
+- Be admitted to the Colorado bar or be clearly eligible to waive into the Colorado Bar and be in good standing at the time of application.
+Applicants eligible to waive into the bar must be eligible to Practice Pending Admission.

 Our ideal candidates will have many, or most, of the following skills and attributes:

-- Demonstrated experience in federal and state courts.
+- Demonstrated litigation experience in federal and state courts.

 - Demonstrated experience with federal environmental and endangered species law.